Persecution of Biharis in Bangladesh: 1971 Bangladesh war

-Ishrat Ferdousi, a researcher on 1971 atrocities, said attacks on Biharis can be termed “genocide."
+According to historian Christian Gerlach, many scholars have used the wartime actions of Biharis to understate/marginalize and/or justify atrocities against non-Bengalis or to suppress the memory of atrocities committed against them.
+Ishrat Ferdousi, a researcher on 1971 atrocities, said the attacks on Biharis can be termed "genocide".
 Sarmila Bose in her book 2011 Dead Reckoning: Memories of the 1971 Bangladesh War argues that Bengalis are in a state of denial about the massacre.
-Bose's claims are not accepted by Bangladeshi historians.
+The Liberation War Museum of Bangladesh has downplayed such massacres, calling them "isolated incidents."